hiratafs/neighborhood-map/README.md

 - Depois inicie o servidor com o comando `yarn start` para que o navegador abra o mapa.

 **How it works**
-* - Clone or download the project to your computer *
+- *Clone or download the project to your computer *
-* - Inside the project folder, open up the terminal and enter `yarn install` so as to download all the dependencies *
+- *Inside the project folder, open up the terminal and enter `yarn install` so as to download all the dependencies *
-* - Initialize server with `yarn start`so the browser will show the map.*
+- *Initialize server with `yarn start`so the browser will show the map.*

 ## Recursos utilizados neste projeto
 1. [React](https://pt-br.reactjs.org/)